88-degrees/Book-of-Changes/README.md

 Read the HEXAGRAM from bottom to top.
 For example, **䷇** means: `SIX`, `SIX`, `SIX`, `SIX`, `SIX`, `NINE`, `SIX`.

+(Caution: Safari in iPhone can not show the character ䷇ correctly.
+Chrome is okay.)

 | * | * | * | * | * | * | * | * | * | * |
 | - | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | - |